BranchofLight/CyTube-Room-Script/README.md

 This script adds functionality to any CyTube video room.

 ## Feature List
-- usernames are displayed on all sent messages for easier identification
+- Usernames are displayed on all sent messages for easier identification.
-- usernames also displayed beside videos to identify who added what
+- Usernames also displayed beside videos to identify who added what.
-- embedded images with large sized previews
+- Embedded images with large sized previews.
-- custom colour mappings for any registered users
+- Custom colour mappings for any registered users.
-- dice rolling of any side amount
+- Dice rolling of any side amount.
-- ability to add custom "bot"/server messages
+- Ability to add custom "bot"/server messages.
-- much more in progress
+- Much more in progress.

 ## Installation
 1. Go to a channel page where you have script permissions.